Innoactive/Hub-Tutorial-Unity-Project/README.md

 ## <a name="Chapter7"></a>**Chapter 7** Use context menu

 As you probably noticed you can turn the flashlight on and off but not adjust the spread angle or even delete the flashlight.
-That's why this chapter covers the implementation and extension of the object-based context menu.
+That's why this chapter covers the implementation and extension of the object-based [_ContextMenu_](http://docs.hub.innoactive.de/articles/context-menu.html).

 First give the default context actions a look and add the _DefaultContextActions_ component to your flashlight.
 Disable Use, Scale, Clone and Align, which we do not need.
 You will see now that those default actions are shown in the context menu of the flashlight.